unit-finance/unit-openapi-java-sdk/README.md

 ### unit-openapi-java-sdk

 The official Java client library for the [Unit API](https://unit.co/docs/api/).
 This library is the first Unit SDK to be generated from the [Unit OpenAPI schema](https://github.com/unit-finance/openapi-unit-sdk) and is currently available in beta.
-We encourage you to share any issues you encounter while implementing this SDK with us, and any comments or suggestions, to contribute to the development of this Java client.
+We encourage you to share any comments, suggestions or issues you encounter while implementing this SDK with us and contribute to the development of this Java client.

 ## Requirements